-When multiple people own a piece of property jointly, each owner has an absolute right to split the property if they no longer wish to co-own it.
-In Ohio, the parties can voluntarily partition the property by negotiating a contractual agreement with their attorneys that governs the disposition of the property.
-If they cannot come to a private agreement, then they can file a petition to partition the property, where they ask the court to divide the land or home through a court order.
+Each owner of a piece of property which is also owned by others has the right to divide the property if they no longer want to co-own it.
+In Ohio, the owners can voluntarily split, or partition, the property by reaching an agreement, or contract, which governs the disposition of the property.
+If they can’t reach a private agreement, a petition to partition the property can be sought from a court to split the property through a court order.

-The means of the division depend on the relationship that the parties had when they co-owned the property.
-If they were tenants in common, then they can split the land or proceeds in the same manner as they held ownership interests.
-However, if they were joint tenants, then they must split the proceeds equally between them.
+The manner of the division also depends on the parties’ relationship when they co-owned the property.
+Tenants in common may split the land or proceeds in the same way as they held ownership.
+If the owners were joint tenants, the proceeds must be split equally.

 Ohio is a lien theory state.
 Any bank with an outstanding mortgage has a lien on the property which must be satisfied before property division.
 The advice of an Ohio real estate partition attorney should be sought if you co-own land in Ohio and wish to partition it.